Arcade Fire stop emotional Coachella 2022 surprise set to call for medics

 “The first time we played here was in 2005 when we were children,” Butler said, adding that they were “not children anymore”.

 Outside of the Arcade Fire set, the festival’s first day was full of surprises.
 Anitta took to Coachella’s main stage and was joined by two special guests, Snoop Dogg and Saweetie.
-Closing the night, Harry Styles was joined by surprise guest, Sheryl Crow.
+Closing the night, Harry Styles was joined by surprise guest, Shania Twain.

 Check back at NME all weekend for more reviews, news, interviews, photos and more from Coachella 2022.